English

 Literature Analysis

-There is no clear indication if this letter is of secular or Christian view, however, the 1800s saw the revival of Christianity which led to the celebration of Christmas to spread hope in the time of war.
-So it can be assumed that it has a Christian view (Fischer, 2010).
+There is no clear indication of whether this letter is of a secular or Christian view.
+However, the 1800s saw the revival of Christianity, which led to the celebration of Christmas to spread hope in the time of war.
+So, it can be assumed that it has a Christian view (Fischer, 2010).
 The letter written by Virginia showed concern, stating that her friends no longer believe in Santa Claus.
 In response, the editorial confirmed that Santa Claus, indeed, existed.
-The editor explained to her that sometimes people become skeptics as they grew older and stop believing in the things that they could not see (Church, 1897).
-The editorial is written with enthusiasm that captures a child-like wonder; painting the picture of Christmas magic.
-The editor wrote that Santa Claus existed as on this day everyone became generous and donated to the needy that was due to the spirit of Christmas which is Santa Claus.
-This editorial is a light-hearted conversation between a child that wants to prove that Santa Claus exists and a person who wants to help that child.
-This is one of the most heartwarming exchanges recorded between a child and a grown; as such it truly captures the spirit of Christmas.
+The editor explained to her that sometimes people become sceptics as they grow older and stop believing in the things that they cannot see (Church, 1897).
+The editorial is written with enthusiasm that captures a child-like wonder, painting the picture of Christmas magic.
+The editor wrote that Santa Claus existed, and on this day, everyone became generous and donated to the needy, which was due to the spirit of Christmas, which is Santa Claus.
+This editorial is a light-hearted conversation between a child who wants to prove that Santa Claus exists and a person who wants to help that child.
+This is one of the most heartwarming exchanges recorded between a child and a grown-up; as such, it truly captures the spirit of Christmas.

 References